ianbollinger/purescript-style-guide/purescript-style.md

   | Green
 ```

 ### 1.9.
-Don't align types within record field declarations
+Don't align code

-Types within field declarations must not be aligned with one another; instead,
+Do not align code.
+Types within field declarations must not be aligned with one
-they should be flush against the field name.
+another; instead, they should be flush against the field name.
+Additionally,
+patterns and arrows in pattern match cases should not be aligned with one
+another.

 #### Rationale

 Alignment makes it harder when updating code.
-If a new record field is added
+For instance, if a new record field
-that is longer than the rest, the rest of the fields must be retabulated if the
+is added that is longer than the rest, the rest of the fields must be retabulated
-formatting is to be maintained.
-Doing so is even worse, however, because the
+if the formatting is to be maintained.
+Doing so is even worse, however, because
-resulting "diff" of the edit will indicate that several lines have changed, even
+the resulting "diff" of the edit will indicate that several lines have changed,
-though they were only reformatted.
+even though they were only reformatted.

 #### Examples